cpfaff/Open-Science-Paper/README.md

 an example see the PDF file in the repository or the documentation in the [wiki](https://github.com/cpfaff/Open-Science-Paper/wiki).
 The layout can help to prepare figures and tables for publication.
 But you can also use the document just to produce nice looking, paper like formatted documents.

-A makefile helps you to compile, clean and archive the document and a documentation you can find on the Open-Science-Paper [wiki](https://github.com/cpfaff/Open-Science-Paper/wiki).
+A makefile helps you to compile, clean and archive the document.
+The project is documented in detail on the Open-Science-Paper [wiki](https://github.com/cpfaff/Open-Science-Paper/wiki).
 The wiki covers information about how to get started with the document, a workflow for collaborative paper writing on GitHub and much more.